ISNIT0/AndroidLogAssert/README.md

 ```

 ### Working Example
-See [AndroidCrashDummy](https://github.com/ISNIT0/AndroidCrashDummy) and assosciated tests for a working example
+See [AndroidCrashDummy](https://github.com/ISNIT0/AndroidCrashDummy) and associated tests for a working example.